palewire/go-big-with-github-actions/docs/matrix.md

 ## Commit step

 Next, let's create a second step for our Action: the commit step.
 We'll start with the standard step of checking out the code.
-Notice that the step needs the scrape step, which ensures that it will not run until our first step has finished.
+Notice that the step needs the scraping step, which ensures it will not run until our first step has finished.

 {emphasize-lines="4"}